Special feature: Easily understand air pollution

 This phenomenon results in precipitation containing harmful amounts of nitric and sulfuric acids.

-These acids are formed primarily by nitrogen oxides and sulfur oxides released into the atmosphere during the combustion of fossil fuels.
+These acids are formed mainly by nitrogen oxides and sulfur oxides released into the atmosphere during the combustion of fossil fuels.

-This subject is also dealt with in our dossier on NO2.
+This subject is also covered in our file on NO2.

-This visual phenomenon obscures the clarity, the color, the shape of what we see.
+This visual phenomenon obscures the clarity, color, and shape of what we see.
 This phenomenon is similar to the effects of fog on a panorama, except that it is caused by pollution.

 Eutrophication

-Term that refers to the degradation of a body of water, too loaded with harmful substances such as nitrogen.
+Term which designates the degradation of a body of water, too laden with harmful substances such as nitrogen.
 This will stimulate the proliferation of algae and then cause the death of fish.

 This phenomenon, originally natural, is heavily accentuated by human activity.

-Although at ground level ozone is a dangerous pollutant for humans, it forms a layer in the stratosphere that protects human life by preserving us from ultraviolet (UV) rays.
+Although at ground level ozone is a dangerous pollutant for humans, it forms a layer in the stratosphere that protects human life by shielding us from ultraviolet (UV) rays.

 Deterioration of agriculture and forests

-UV radiation caused by ozone layer depletion, terrestrial ozone and acid rain can lead to reduced crop yields, and cause other environmental stresses such as increased susceptibility of trees to disease.
+UV radiation caused by ozone depletion, terrestrial ozone, and acid rain can reduce agricultural yields and cause other environmental stresses such as increased susceptibility of trees to disease.

 Global warming